francisengelmann/viz/README.md

 Hence, it should be as easy and as convenient as possible.

 # Installation
+Go to root dir of the repository, then type:
 * `mkdir build; cd build;`
 * Configure the build using [cmake](http://www.cmake.org/cmake/resources/software.html): `cmake ..`
 * `make; sudo make install`